 Trending Topic – Trending topic refers to the most popular topics talked on social media.

-Troll – Troll is used to describe some social media users who try to provoke a targeted person or group and disturb them online.
+Troll – Troll is used to describing some social media users who try to provoke a targeted person or group and disturb them online.

 Traffic – Traffic is the number of clicks and visitors of a page or website.